Evan-Johnson/NBA_Statistics/NBA_Statistics/README.md

 # NBA_Statistics
-An in-progress and weekly updated unique analysis of NBA player statistics.
+An in-progress and daily updated unique analysis of NBA player statistics.